product-science/docs/docs/android/gradle.md

 additional steps and guidance, or reach out to customer support.

 !!! info
-    If your build environment does not allow network access to our `https://prod.productscience.app/api/v1/*`, please add to your allowlist.
+    If your build environment does not allow network access to our servers `https://prod.productscience.app/api/v1/*`, please add to your allowlist.
 If your network settings prevent adding this endpoint, please reach out to our sales team or customer support.